-- Batch cooking – Having a freezer full of prepared meals comes in handy when you don’t have time or energy to cook yourself.
+- Batch cooking – Having a freezer full of prepared meals comes in handy when you don’t have time or energy to cook.

 - Housework – Making sure your house is clean can help reduce the risk of spreading infections.

 Support for you

-In person – Purpose-built cancer centres, like those provided by Maggie’s and Macmillan, offer free emotional, practical and financial support to people looking after someone undergoing cancer treatment.
+In person – Purpose-built cancer centres, like those provided by Maggie’s and Macmillan, offer free emotional, practical and financial support to people looking after someone going through cancer treatment.
 Your hospital or local charities may run support groups that you can attend, too.

 Online – You can discuss a wide range of topics with other transplant recipients and their carers on our Patients and Families Forum.
 The Macmillan forum also has a page dedicated to parents of children with cancer.

 Talking therapy – If you decide you need to talk to a trained therapist about anything, you can access them through your GP or child’s medical team.

 Financial - Depending on where you work, you may be able to have a period of paid leave to help look after your child as they recover.
-It’s advisable to talk to someone in your HR department to see how they can support you during this time.
+Talk to someone in your HR department to see how they can support you during this time.

 You may also be able to access certain benefits provided by the government such as Carer’s Allowance.
 For more information please see our Managing your finances page or visit the Citizens Advice website.

 Information published: 05/01/22